WebberZone/contextual-related-posts/readme.txt

     * Only run a get_post query if only the post ID is passed to `crp_get_the_post_thumbnail()`
     * `$match_fields` parameter added to `crp_posts_match` filter
     * Updated WPML functions to use latest filters
+	* Admin scripts are no longer loaded into the head - but using a separate JavaScript file

 * Bug fixes:
     * Fixed errors created when trying to fetch a featured image or scanned images with remote links